Dev-IKARO-Dev/IKAROsLib/README.md

 A Function Library for the game Nebulous Fleet Command

-makes sure to drag the [IKLib.dll](https://github.com/Dev-IKARO-Dev/IKAROsLib/blob/main/IKLib.dll) file into your unity projects Lib folder and make sure the libary loads before your mod
+make sure to drag the [IKLib.dll](https://github.com/Dev-IKARO-Dev/IKAROsLib/blob/main/IKLib.dll) file into your unity projects Lib folder and make sure the libary loads before your mod

 Currently Contains: